tichmangono/tichmangono.github.io/index.md

 ---
 {% include JB/setup %}

 I use this space to share what I learn about Python and Machine Learning and to showcase personal projects and interests.

 ## About me

 I am an aspiring Machine Learning Engineer/Data Scientist.
-I apply analytics to develop strategies for HIV prevention and advise ministries of health across southern Africa on high-impact public health decisions.
-Although my career has spanned several fields - economics, investment banking, private equity and lately, public health - my ability to solve problems is the unifying theme.
+I am passionate about improving public health in African countries.
+Currently, I apply analytics to develop strategies for HIV prevention and advise ministries of health on high-impact public health decisions across southern Africa.
+I love using Python and sometimes R to solve analytic problems in my work and personal life.
+So far, my career has spanned several fields - economics, investment banking, private equity and lately, public health - and this has honed my ability to use analytics to solve a diverse range of problems.
 Whether I am developing an SQL-backed, ASP.NET web application to increase retail promotions’ profitability; developing evidence-based targets for HIV prevention; or using machine learning to predict HIV supply chain stock-outs, I rely on a combination of logic, technology and  data to tackle issues that I care about.
+I use a combination of online courses and books to stay informed.
+Join me as I share my discoveries on this blog!

 ## Articles